EMDR (Eye Movement Desensitization & Reprocessing)

 - people struggling with addiction (drugs, alcohol, food, gambling, Internet; often the result of trauma, and definitely a harbinger of it),

-- people in transition (with jobs, relationships, lifestyles, adolescents; EMDR is really great at helping people prioritize and figure out their own truth),
+- people in transition (with jobs, relationships, genders, lifestyles, adolescents; EMDR is really great at helping people prioritize and figure out their own truth),

 - people struggling with issues around identity (these might be adolescents, people in the LGBTQIAA community, people suffering from eating disorders, people dealing with racial identity issues)

 If you would like more information about EMDR, a couple of good places to start are my blog, The Parnell Institute, or the EMDRIA website.
 My blog has several posts with information and insight about the experience of EMDR and ways to conceptualize it, The Parnell Institute offers great referrals all over the country, and the EMDRIA website has links to information and EMDR research.

 A moving article on the use of EMDR with war veterans.